cilium/cilium/Documentation/operations/troubleshooting_clustermesh.rst

     If the connection fails, check the following:

-    * Validate that the ``hostAliases`` section in the Cilium DaemonSet maps each remote cluster to the IP of the LoadBalancer that makes the remote control plane available.
+    * When KVStoreMesh is disabled, validate that the ``hostAliases`` section in the Cilium DaemonSet maps each remote cluster to the IP of the LoadBalancer that makes the remote control plane available; When KVStoreMesh is enabled, validate that the ``hostAliases`` section in the clustermesh-apiserver Deployment.

     * Validate that a local node in the source cluster can reach the IP specified in the ``hostAliases`` section.
-The ``clustermesh-secrets`` secret contains a configuration file for each remote cluster, it will point to a logical name representing the remote cluster:
+When KVStoreMesh is disabled, the ``clustermesh-secrets`` secret contains a configuration file for each remote cluster, it will point to a logical name representing the remote cluster;
+      When KVStoreMesh is enabled, it exists in the ``cilium-kvstoremesh`` secret.

     .. code-block:: yaml